yannxou/RefaceCPLiveControl/docs/_docs/08-clip-trigger-mode.md

 * Press and hold C# + upper/lower C# to stop all clips.
 * Press and hold D# + clip note key to play the clip's scene.

 **Tip:** Pressing a new key while another one is being held down allows playing the different clips from the same track in **legato** mode.
-This also works with the stop key (C#) so it can be used as some sort of temporal mute when triggering clips.
+This also works with the stop key (C#) so it can be used as some sort of quantized mute when triggering clips.
 This feature can be enabled/disabled in the [user settings]({{ "/docs/user-settings/" | relative_url }}).
 {: .notice--info}

 ## Clip Renaming